seanahan5000/rpw-ext/README.md

 ### Projects

-Project files can optionally be used to provide additional information about complex builds that can't easily be inferred from single sources files.
+Project files can optionally be used to provide additional information about complex builds that can't easily be inferred from single source files.
 They define the overall build structure, indicating the top-level assembly files for modules and how those modules are linked.
 They can also list shared header files, making it possible to track symbol references across builds.

 Note that some functionality is disabled when when source files aren't part of a project.
 (For example, highlighting of missing and unused symbols.)